punewa/azure-content/articles/service-fabric/service-fabric-diagnostics-how-to-report-and-check-service-health.md

     1. Using Partition or CodePackageActivationContext objects.
     2. Using FabricClient

 You can use FabricClient to report health only if the cluster is not [secure](service-fabric-cluster-security.md) or if the service is running with admin privileges.
 This won't be true in most real world scenarios.
+Using Partition and CodePackageActivationContext objects you can report health on local objects, not other applications.
+With FabricClient you can report health on any other entity (though you shouldn't).

 This article walks you through an example of reporting health from the service code, and shows how the health status can be checked using the tools that Service Fabric provides.
 This article is intended to be a quick introduction to the health monitoring capabilities in Service Fabric.
 For more detailed information, you can read the series of in-depth articles on health starting with the link at the end of this document.